 You could also provide oven baked sweet potatoes as an option!

-When thinking about how to plan a baked potato bar, coming up with a variety of toppings is key!
+When thinking about how to plan a potato bar, coming up with a variety of topping ideas is key!
 Have a bit of everything from vegetarian options to meat options to everything in between.

 - Cheese sauce

 - Pulled pork